wp-plugins/wp-toolbar-removal/readme.txt

 // disable the admin bar (front end only) -> show_admin_bar( false );
 // disable the admin bar (front end only) -> add_filter( 'show_admin_bar', '__return_false' );

 In WP 3.1, these functions hid the Admin Bar on both sides of the fence — front end & back end.
-In WP 3.3+, these snippets will hide the Admin Toolbar only on the front-end of your site (the public side).
-Likewise, this snippet of CSS added to your theme’s style.css file hides the Toolbar on the front-end:
+In WP 3.3+, these snippets will hide the Admin ToolBar only on the front-end of your site (the public side).
+Likewise, this snippet of CSS added to your theme’s style.css file hides the ToolBar on the front-end:

 /* hide the admin bar (front end only) */ -> #wpadminbar{display:none}

-Keep in mind that, when using the CSS method, the Toolbar markup is still present in the source code, but will not be displayed in the browser.
+Keep in mind that, when using the CSS method, the ToolBar markup is still present in the source code, but will not be displayed in the browser.

-Here is another useful snippet for disabling the Toolbar for lesser users:
+Here is another useful snippet for disabling the ToolBar for lesser users:

 // show admin bar only for admins -> if ( !current_user_can( 'manage_options' ) ) { add_filter( 'show_admin_bar', '__return_false' ); }
 // show admin bar only for admins and editors -> if ( !current_user_can( 'edit_posts' ) ) { add_filter( 'show_admin_bar', '__return_false' ); }

-Note that this also only applies to Toolbar display on the front-end.
+Note that this also only applies to ToolBar display on the front-end.
 What doesn’t work..

-Basically the show_admin_bar() function seems to work as it did before version 3.3, except that now the Toolbar is integral to the Admin area, so disabling it using the previous functions works only on the front-end of your site.
+Basically the show_admin_bar() function seems to work as it did before version 3.3, except that now the ToolBar is integral to the Admin area, so disabling it using the previous functions works only on the front-end of your site.
 So tricks like this stopped working:

 If you’re running WP 3.1+ or 3.2+ (not 3.3+), then show_admin_bar() will continue to disable the Admin Bar on both front and back ends of WordPress.

 To be continued..

-Without a doubt things will continue to change, and it’ll be fun watching as WordPress continues to evolve, Toolbar and all :)
+Without a doubt things will continue to change, and it’ll be fun watching as WordPress continues to evolve, ToolBar and all :)
 == Screenshots ==
+dashboard with wp toolbar removal is faster and user friendly and personal options is not needed if toolbar or admin bar is disadled and removed !
 1. "Old" Admin Bar: bigger, clunkier, and redundant ...
 2. "New" ToolBar: smaller, simpler, but redundant ...
 3. "Old" Admin Bar Personal Options: full control ...
 4. "New" ToolBar Personal Options: bamboozled!
 No option to disable for backend!
 5. Admin Bar and ToolBar with "One Click Logout Barless" add-on Plugin ...
-6. DashBoard with "WP Toolbar Removal": faster and user friendly ...
+6. DashBoard with "WP ToolBar Removal": faster and user friendly ...
 7. Personal Options: not needed if Admin Bar or ToolBar is disadled and removed!
+== Add-On ==
+[WP ToolBar Node Removal](http://wordpress.org/plugins/wp-toolbar-node-removal/), is the first add-on for [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/), to make easly Node/Group removal, for specific Third Party Plugins Node Group, on future, without modify master code.
+To Removal of all "Text Links Alone" on DashBoard Backend and User Frontend, for any Plugin that put it on "Admin ToolBar", is simple  necessary, download install and activate only "WP ToolBar Node Removal", and not "WP ToolBar Removal", without loosing cache improvements on complex, and busy, WordPress installations.
+You can put "WP ToolBar Node Removal", via ftp, to directory /mu-plugins/ and you activate automatically without any action, or needed refresh!
+Is also possible put "WP ToolBar Removal", to directory /mu-plugins/ since first setup, and removal it is active, by default, before and after first installation of WordPress.
 == Changelog ==
 `
 All previous release, prior of latest stable, are